jdibenes/hl2ss/README.md

 **Using the plugin without Spatial Input support**

-1. Download the [plugin](https://github.com/jdibenes/hl2ss/releases) zip file and extract the Assets folder into your Unity project.
+1. Download the [latest plugin zip file](https://github.com/jdibenes/hl2ss/releases) and extract the Assets folder into your Unity project.
-    - If you wish to create a new Unity project to test the plugin, first follow the intructions [here](https://learn.microsoft.com/en-us/training/modules/learn-mrtk-tutorials/1-1-introduction), and then continue with the instructions presented in this section.
+    - If you wish to create a new Unity project to test the plugin, first follow the intructions [here](https://learn.microsoft.com/en-us/training/modules/learn-mrtk-tutorials/1-1-introduction) and then continue with the instructions presented in this section.
-2. In the Unity Editor, configure the plugin as UWP ARM64.
+2. In the Unity Editor, configure the hl2ss and Scene Understanding DLLs as UWP ARM64.
-    1. Find the plugin in the Project window, select it, then go to the Inspector window.
+    1. In the Project window navigate to Assets/Plugins/WSA, select the DLL, then go to the Inspector window.
     2. Set SDK to UWP.
     3. Set CPU to ARM64.
     4. Click Apply.
-    5. Do the same for the Scene Understanding DLL.
-3. Add the [Hololens2SensorStreaming.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/Hololens2SensorStreaming.cs) script to the Main Camera.
+3. Add the Hololens2SensorStreaming.cs script to the Main Camera.
 4. Build the project for UWP (File -> Build Settings).
     1. Add your Unity scenes to Scenes in Build.
     2. Set Platform to Universal Windows Platform.